srujanpanuganti/multi-robot-navigation/README.md

 * This Project is also simulated using 5 Turtlebot 2 robots using ROS Gazebo
 * This project is a framework for multiple robot navigation

+This project majorly inherits the Multi-Agent Navigation algorithm discussed in the following paper

+`Abhijeet Ravankar ; Ankit A. Ravankar ; Yukinori Kobayashi ; Takanori Emaru,”Can robots help each other to plan optimal paths in dynamic maps?,” 56th Annual Conference of the Society of Instrument and Control Engineers of Japan, November, 2017`

 ## Map of the environment
 The Following Map is used to plan the path